dkbaffour777/shooter2/README.md

 # Shooter 2

-Version two of the [shooter](https://github.com/dkbaffour777/shooter) game which implements a trained machine learning model to make predictions which the AI player uses for defense.
+This is the version two of the [shooter](https://github.com/dkbaffour777/shooter) game which implements a trained machine learning model (Supervised Neural Network) to make predictions which the AI player uses for defense.

 Deployed link - [shooter2](https://dkbaffour777.github.io/shooter2)